Ideas in and around BEY

 A living wage for city employees

 Everyone working for the City of Toronto should earn enough to live here.
-This supports better services, higher job satisfaction, and a workforce that is personally invested in the city’s well-being.
+This supports better services, higher job satisfaction, and a workforce that's personally invested in the city's well-being.